 What are some of the changes you expect to see in the workplace, as a consequence of the pandemic?

 Magda Niculescu: A lot of companies would have seriously upgraded their tech infrastructure to make it possible for people to work from home.
-This will not go away, on the contrary.
+This will not go away but on the contrary, will increase.
 I imagine personal hygiene will stay at a high level: washing hands will become “sacred” and some people will be wearing masks in crowded areas, just in case, even after the pandemic.
-Companies will reorganise office space putting more distance between desks and workstations.
+Companies will reorganise office space, putting more distance between desks and workstations.
 While physical distancing will be in place, hopefully, there won’t be any emotional distancing from one another.
 I assume that people and companies will have learned more about how to stay productive and well – mentally, relationally, and physically.

-When it comes to how the culture of a company will evolve, I hope people will have become more resilient, more empathetic, and more confident.
-That they will say “That was a serious crisis we went through; we can now face any other challenge”.
-Managers will hopefully have learnt more about connecting with and engaging with their teams and uniting them around a higher purpose.
+When it comes to how the culture of a company will evolve, I hope that people will have become more resilient, empathetic, and confident; that they will say “That was a serious crisis we went through; we can now face any other challenge”.
+Managers will hopefully have learned more about connecting with and engaging with their teams, and uniting them around a higher purpose.

-She mixes the visionary, strategic and difference-making sense for business previously acquired as a corporate executive, with adult learning insights, performance psychology and neurosciences.
-She challenges managers to create success beyond numbers and impact that makes a real difference for people: clients, colleagues, organization, community and themselves.
+She mixes the visionary, strategic and difference-making sense for business, previously acquired as a corporate executive, with adult learning insights, performance psychology and neurosciences.
+She challenges managers to create success beyond numbers and impact that makes a real difference for people: clients, colleagues, the organization, the community and themselves.